 - 1. Each site has various protocols; the films used in film Critique are protocol films.
 They just may be incorrectly positioned films. - 2.
-I personally will hang the films correctly.
-With this in mind you can/will be able to distinguish right and left for each film. - 3.
 Test films can be ANYTHING.
 Be prepared!
-If we go over a certain exam it MAY appear as a test either in the spring or summer quarter. - 4.
+If we go over a certain exam it MAY appear as a test either in the spring, summer or fall quarters. - 3.
 You are responsible for knowing the size of film that is hung.
-If you have difficulty with this concept remember that a standard piece of paper is $8\frac{1}{2} \times 11$ inches. - 5.
+If you have difficulty with this concept remember that a standard piece of paper is $8\frac{1}{2} \times 11$ inches. - 4.
 There is no set schedule for this course.
-We will be covering various exams and images each week. - 6.
-It is your responsibility to review Merrill or the Image Analysis books regularly. - 7.
+We will be covering various exams and images each week.
+I have given you a tentative schedule to go by. - 5.
+It is your responsibility to review Merrill or the Image Analysis books regularly. - 6.
 If you fall into the "All or Nothing Method" with a quiz, I will place a new test sheet with a film in your mailbox.
 You must reference on the test sheet your findings along with filling out the test sheet on the film.
 You have 1 week to complete and return the test to me.
 I will put the due date at the top of the test page.
-Any test's turned in after the stated due date will not be counted. - 8.
-In regards to testing: - Long Critique images will be given a 8 min. time limit - Quick Critique images will be given 60 seconds per image - Why or Why not Quiz's will be given a 20 min. time limit to review all 10 images. - 9.
-When doing a Long Critique you must indicate, at the bottom of the page, an average technique for the image. - 10.
+Any test's turned in after the stated due date will not be counted. - 7.
+In regards to testing: - Long Critique images will be given a 5 min. time limit - Quick Critique images will be given 30 seconds per image - 8.
+When doing a Long Critique you must indicate, at the bottom of the page, an average technique for the image. - 9.
 If you are experiencing any problems, difficulties or you have questions with film critique you need to come see me about the issues.
 I am here to help you succeed in this course.

-Name: Radiographic Image Evaluation Film #: Area of Anatomy: (20 points) Projection/View: (Include right, left, upright, etc) (10 points) What anatomical part(s) is/are required on this projection?
+Name: Radiographic Im ıage E valuation Film #: Area of An atomy : (20 points) Projection/View: ( Includ e right, left, upright , etc.) (10 points) What anatomical part(s) is/are required on this p rojection?
 (2 points) Is the correct field size used?
-Yes $\Box$ No $\Box$ (2 points) If incorrect field size, what is the correct size? - (2 points) Is there acceptable collimation?
+Yes No (2 points) If incorrect field size, what is the cor rect siz ze?
+(2 points) Is there acceptable collimation?
 Yes No (2 points) Are there any artifacts?
 Yes No (2 points) If an artifact, what is it?
-(10 points) Is the anatomical part correctly positioned?
-Yes No 🗆 (10 points) If not correctly positioned, what corrections are necessary?
-(5 points) Evaluate the radiographic technique, as follows: to o light Light, but acceptable near perfect dark, but acceptable too dark (5 points) If not, near perfect, how should the radiographic technique be changed?
-(5 points) Is the central ray correctly centered to the anatomical part?
-Yes No 🗌 (5 points) Is the central ray correctly directed to the anatomical part?
-Yes (Perpendicular, or correct degree & direction of angle) No 🗌 (10 points) Should this projection be repeated?
-Yes $\Box$ No $\Box$ (10 points) Why or why not?
-Average Te chnique for this view:
+(10 points) Is the anatomical part correctly positione d?
+Yes No 🗆 (10 points) If not correctly positioned, what correction ns are r necessary?
+(5 points) Evaluate the radiographic technique, as fol lows: to bo light Light, but acceptable near perfec t dark, ł out acce ptable too dark (5 points) If not, near perfect, how should the r adiogr aphic techni que be o changed?
+(5 points) Is the central ray correctly centered to the anato mical part?
+Yes 🗌 No (5 points) Is the central ray correctly directed to the (Perpendicular, or correct degree & direct 1 Yes 🗌 No (10 points) Should this projection be repeated?
+Yes □ No (10 points) Why or why not?
+Average T echnique for this view: